Skip to Main Content

 I Support The Girls’ mission statement explains who they help, what they do, and how they do it.
 They describe the emotional impact of their mission when describing their goal to allow women and folx to “stand tall with dignity.”

 Their statement also answers a question that may come up.
-Since using the gendered noun “girls” in their organization name, homeless people who identify as trans or nonbinary may wonder if this organization will prevent them from receiving supplies to due to their gender orientation.
-By including the word folx to their mission statement, I Support The Girls clarifies that their services are trans-inclusive.
+Since using the gendered noun “girls” in their organization name, homeless people who identify as trans or nonbinary may wonder if this organization will prevent them from receiving supplies due to their gender orientation.
+By including the word folx in their mission statement, I Support The Girls clarifies that their services are trans-inclusive.

 2. Iowa Healthiest State Initiative